(Including Seerley Hall for Men)

 Currently, the building is home to the Departments of Modern Languages; Philosophy and Religion; Psychology; Sociology, Anthropology, and Criminology; and English Language and Literature.
 The Women's Studies Program, the Culture and Intensive English Program, and the Iowa Academy of Science are also located there.

 At one point, Baker Hall was scheduled for a $9.9 million renovation, possibly to begin by about 2010.
 However, in August 2007, university staff noticed mold growing in several areas of the building.
 According to a February 8, 2008, article in the Northern Iowan, an environmental testing company, Advanced Environmental, found that thirty-six offices in Baker Hall had allergen levels higher than those found in outside air.
 A cleaning company sanitized twenty-six Baker Hall offices.
 University officials said that the mold could have been caused by poor housekeeping, dusty books and papers, window air conditioners, or plumbing problems.
 Several faculty members moved to other quarters as a result of the mold.

 In June 2011, the university presented a report on its plans for Baker Hall and Bartlett Hall to the Board of Regents.
 That report stated that architects had determined that the renovation of Baker Hall would cost as much as constructing a new building.
 Consequently, the university proposed that Baker Hall be demolished and that Bartlett Hall be converted from residence hall facilities to offices and laboratory space.
 The cost for this demolition and renovation would be about $21 million.
 The Regents approved this recommendation.
-Bids for this work are scheduled to go out in May 2012.
-The work is scheduled to be completed in 2014.
+Bids for this work, scheduled to be completed in 2014, went out in May 2012.
+Stickfort Construction Company, of Hudson, Iowa, won the contract.